 AI quality monitoring

-In 2018, the NHS screening programme reported a ‘computer algorithm failure’ that caused 450,000 women aged 68 to 71 not being invited for a final routine breast cancer screening.
+In 2018, the NHS screening programme reported a ‘computer algorithm failure’ that caused 450,000 women aged 68 to 71 not to be invited for a final routine breast cancer screening.
 The causes and impact of the issue were the topics of a detailed independent review.
 The conclusion was that a new algorithm from a screening trial was not compatible with the running IT systems, and the implementation process did not include alignment and checks.

 Following many hospital deployments, we understand the complexity of technical implementation and the value of post-market surveillance.
 Integrating new software in a screening programme requires thorough quality monitoring of both performance and clinical use.